kongehund/osu-mapping-hotkeys/README.md

 There's more hotkeys available, including experimental ones.
 If you want, you can try to decipher the script to find out what they are.

 If the script doesn't work, try to increase the delay variables under the Setup section.
 This makes the script wait longer between each action.
 The number is in milliseconds.

-Also, make sure the decimalMode variable is set correctly.
-Read the comments in the script to set it properly.